Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Proposed Methods

 \section{Proposed Methods}

-Motivated by the findings in Section~\ref{sec:revisiting}, we replace $A$ with $B$ as the shared parameter and propose two new multi-LoRA fine-tuning methods: \textbf{ALoRA} (Asymmetric LoRA) for multi-task training, and \textbf{Fed-ALoRA} for both homogeneous and heterogeneous federated settings.
+Motivated by the findings in Section~\ref{sec:revisiting}, we replace $A$ with $B$ as the shared parameter and propose two simple and effective multi-LoRA fine-tuning methods: \textbf{ALoRA} (Asymmetric LoRA) for multi-task training, and \textbf{Fed-ALoRA} for both homogeneous and heterogeneous federated settings.